NativeScript/docs-v7/vuejs-docs/ns-ui/Chart/Behaviors/pan-and-zoom.md

 - After that set the **`tkCartesianHorizontalAxis`** directive to the CategoricalAxis and set its {% typedoc_link classes:CategoricalAxis,member:allowZoom%} to **`true`**.
 The **`verticalAxis`** will be series sepcific and is set on both BarSeries and LineSeries via binding.

 ```
-import { LinearAxis } from 'nativescript-ui-chart';
+import { LinearAxis, ChartAxisHorizontalLocation } from 'nativescript-ui-chart';
 import { getCountriesData } from '../data';

 export default {